TEMPEST

 Optical-emanation collection

-Power-line-fluctuation emanation collection
+Power-line-fluctuation collection

 Equipment certification standards